kpatel427/ahcg2017_starterpipeline/README.md

 Sequencing coverage describes the average number of reads that align to, or "cover," known reference bases.
 The next-generation sequencing (NGS) coverage level often determines whether variant discovery can be made with a certain degree of confidence at particular base positions.
 Higher number of base coverage indicate that each base is covered by a greater number of aligned sequence reads, so base calls can be made with a higher degree of confidence.

-Liquid biopsies require a much higher level of coverage than solid biopsies We need orders of magnitude higher than standard 900-1100X coverage
+Liquid biopsies require a much higher level of coverage than solid tumor biopsies We need orders of magnitude higher than standard 900-1100X coverage

 We need:-